-Туре Detail Advantages Disadvantages Frequency Full data backup All data requiring backup is stored on an additional data medium without considering whether the files have been changed since thelast backup. restoration of data high Weekly an dmonthly.
+Туре Detail Advantages Disadvantages Frequency Full data backup All data requiring backup is stored on an additional data medium without considering whether the files have been changed since thelast backup.
+If full data backups are not carried Weekly an dmonthly.
 Incremental databackup This procedure stores the files which have been changed since the last incremental/full backup.
 Incremental data backups are always based on full data backups and must be combined periodically with full data backups.
 During restoration, the latest full backup is restored first, after which incremental backups are restored to the most current state of the backed-up data. capacity and shortens the time required for the data backup.
 Restoration time for data is generally high, as the relevant files must be extracted from backups made at different stages.
 Daily.

-Differential This procedure stores only the files that Files can be restored Requires Daily. databackup has been changed since the last full data quicker and easier more backup.
-During restoration, the latest full then incremental capacity on the backup is restored first, after which backup medium differential backups are restored to the than an most current state of the backed-up increment data. albackups.
+Differential data This procedure stores only the files that has been Files can be restored Requires Daily. backup changed since the last full data backup.
+During restoration, the latest full backup is restored first, after which differential backups are restored to the most current state of the backed-up data. quicker and easier then incremental backups.

-Туре Detail Advantages Disadvantages Frequency Image backup This procedure backs up the physical sectors of the hard disk rather than the individual fileson it. allows for very quick restoration of hard restoration o Used fo rsystems withvery specificand specialized configuratio n.
+Туре Detail Advantages Disadvantages Frequency Image backup This procedure backs up the physical sectors of the hard disk rather than the individual fileson it.
+Full backup which allows for very quick restoration of hard disks of the same type.
+Very effective for disaster recovery.
+Used For systems with very specific and specialized configuration n.